Products and h-homogeneity: Infinite powers of zero-dimensional first-countable spaces

 \begin{definition} A space $X$ is \emph{ultraparacompact} if every open cover of $X$ has a refinement consisting of pairwise disjoint clopen sets. \end{definition}

-A metric space $X$ is ultraparacompact if and only if $\dim X=0$ (see the corollary to theorem II.6 in \cite{nagata}).
-For such a metric space $X$, van Engelen proved that $X^\omega$ is h-homogeneous if $X$ is first-category in itself or $X$ has a completely metrizable dense subset (see theorems 4.2 and 4.4 in \cite{vanengelen}).
+It is easy to see that every ultraparacompact space is zero-dimensional.
+As noted by Nyikos in \cite{nyikos}, a space is ultraparacompact if and only if it is paracompact and strongly zero-dimensional (this is proved like Proposition 1.2 in \cite{ellis}).
+A metric space $X$ is ultraparacompact if and only if $\dim X=0$ (see Theorem 7.2.4 in \cite{engelking}); see also Theorem 7.3.3 in \cite{engelking}.
+For such a metric space $X$, Van Engelen proved that $X^\omega$ is h-homogeneous if $X$ is of the first category in itself or $X$ has a completely metrizable dense subset (see Theorem 4.2 and Theorem 4.4 in \cite{vanengelen}).
+It follows that $X^\omega$ is h-homogeneous if $X$ is analytic (see Corollary \ref{dichotomy}).
+For related results, see also Theorem 8 and Theorem 9 in \cite{ostrovskii}.

-\begin{proposition} Assume that $X$ is a zero-dimensional first-countable space.
+\begin{proposition} Assume that $X$ is a (zero-dimensional) first-countable space.
 If $X^\omega$ is ultraparacompact and non-Lindel\"of then $X^\omega$ is h-homogeneous. \end{proposition} \begin{proof} Let $\UUU$ be an open cover of $X^\omega$ with no countable subcovers.
-By ultraparacompactness, there exists a refinement $\VVV$ of $\UUU$ consisting of pairwise disjoint clopen sets.
+By ultraparacompactness, there exists a refinement $\VVV$ of $\UUU$ consisting of pairwise disjoint non-empty clopen sets.
 Let $\VVV=\{C_\alpha:\alpha\in\kappa\}$ be an enumeration without repetitions, where $\kappa$ is an uncountable cardinal.